 The content and design of our services are intended to provide participants the knowledge, skills and values of the best in child welfare practice and research, with the ultimate goal of improving outcomes for children and families in the child welfare system.

-See more information about PCWTA in 2016 in the PCWTA Year in Review.
+For more about activity in the last fiscal year, see PCWTA Year in Review 2016-17.

 Levels of Workforce Development

 PCWTA offers a variety of workforce development opportunities through multiple modalities and levels of training for Child Welfare Services (CWS) staff.
 These include:

 - Subject matter expertise